-In Manual Testing , Testers manually execute test cases without using any automation tools.
-Manual testing is the most primitive of all testing types and helps find bugs in the software system.
+Manual Testing is a type of Software Testing where Testers manually execute test cases without using any automation tools.
+Manual Testing is the most primitive of all testing types and helps find bugs in the software system.

 Goal of Manual Testing

 The key concept of manual testing is to ensure that the application is error free and it is working in conformance to the specified functional requirements.

 Test Suites or cases, are designed during the testing phase and should have 100% test coverage.

 It also makes sure that reported defects are fixed by developers and re-testing has been performed by testers on the fixed defects.

 Basically, this testing checks the quality of the system and delivers bug-free product to the customer.

 Below given diagram depicts Manual Testing Types.
 In fact, any type of software testing type can be executed both manually as well using an automation tool.

 - White Box Testing

 - Read and understand the software project documentation/guides.
 Also, study the Application Under Test (AUT) if available.